 Because of this, the difficulty will be highly subjective.
-The hardest boss for me may just be the easiest boss for someone else.
-The difficulty in this list was considered by myself and several other people, and it is also based on online polls and other rankings I’ve seen.
+The hardest boss for me may be the easiest for someone else.
+The difficulty in this list was considered by myself and several others, and it is also based on online polls and other rankings I’ve seen.

 25. Ancient Wyvern

 Should this even be considered a boss?
 Probably not.
 I’ve never dared to fight this gimmicky dragon as I would a normal boss, but some people have.